Types of Coverage

 - Firm fixed price, fixed price with economic price adjustment other than cost, time and material or labor hour contracts for commercial items;

-- As firm fixed price contracts awarded with adequate price competition without the submission of any cost data;
+- As firm fixed price contracts awarded with adequate price competition without the submission of any certified cost or pricing data;

 - With foreign governments or their agents or instrumentalities;